djsalvat/bash-course/aliases/Aliases.md

 ```

 Note:
 * they only live as long as your terminal instance.
 For them to persist, put them in .bashrc.
-See the 'environment' folder.
+See the [[Environment]] lesson.
 * Aliases don't work in shell scripts.
 Type out the full commands in the script instead.